Development and Alumni Affairs

 Mr. Duggan served as President of the National Fisheries Institute and received its Man of the Year Award in 1960.
 He also served on numerous government advisory committees including the State Department's Fishing Industry Advisory Committee, the Department of the Interior's American Fisheries Advisory Committee and the Public Advisory Committee for GATT (General Agreement on Tariffs and Trades) Trade Negotiations by Presidential appointment.

-Mr. Duggan has provided the Warrington College of Business Administration numerous gifts, most notably the J. Roy Duggan Professorship Fund, which will provide resources for growth and development in the Fisher School of Accounting.
+Mr. Duggan has provided the Warrington College of Business numerous gifts, most notably the J. Roy Duggan Professorship Fund, which will provide resources for growth and development in the Fisher School of Accounting.

 John B. Higdon BSBA '59